radicle-dev/radicle.xyz/_guides/seeder.md

 The HTTP Daemon is a background process that functions as a *gateway* between the Radicle protocol and the HTTP protocol.
-It is configured to have direct access to the node's storage and database and expose this data via an HTTP JSON API.
+It is configured to have direct read-only access to the node's storage and database and expose this data via an HTTP JSON API.
 For seed nodes, the HTTP Daemon is always configured as a *read-only* service over the node's state.

+### Installation

+Head over to the [download][] page, and follow the instructions there.
+The process is the same as for the Radicle Node.
+You will have to download, verify and extract the binary (`radicle-httpd`) and manuals to your preferred location.

+We recommend installing the daemon under `/usr/local`, just as we did for the node.

 ### Configuring your HTTP daemon's system service